PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **Why "Partners" and "Suppliers" from "Partners and suppliers" on four dimensions of service management are not put into the one single merged term?**
   "Partners" and "Suppliers" are not the same.
   Therefore there are two different externally focused strategies: partner strategy, supplier strategy.
   Partner relationship is about the services that are more critical to the business.
-We want to be as much involved into partner's evolution-life as possible, we may want to share plans, road maps, etc. We will share common goals and risks with partners, we will collaborate to achieve desired outcomes, we want both brands to be valuable, employers to be happy, etc.
+We want to be as much involved into partner's evolution-life as possible, we may want to share plans, road maps, etc. We will share common goals and risks with partners, we will collaborate to achieve desired outcomes, we want both brands to be valuable, employers to be happy, etc. Partners are used for critical business functions and in-depth relationships.
   Suppliers relationship is about the services that are not so critical.
 E.g. regular tools for office use.
 Suppliers relationship may be done through formal contracts, clear separation of roles and responsibilities ("I pay for this, you do this", "I ask you for this, you deliver this", etc.).
+Suppliers are used for commodities and from organizations you simply buy things from.
+(Another example is my Internet Service Provider.
+I buy my service from them, but they don't share with me their product development roadmap or integrate into my business, therefore they are a supplier.).

   Your organization's strategy (partners, suppliers, also integrators of all) is based upon its goals, culture, and business environment.